Václav Kopecký: Minister

-He served as the Minister of Culture and Information in the postwar Czechoslovak government.
-As Minister of Information, Kopecký surrounded himself with Communist sympathizing artists.
-Czech poet František Halas led the ministry's publishing department; writer Ivan Olbracht headed the radio department; visual artist Adolf Hoffmeister the foreign affairs department; and a film department by Vítězslav Nezval.
+In post-war Czechoslovakia, Kopecký served as Minister of Information (1945–1953) and Minister of Culture (1953–1954).
+As Minister of Information, Kopecký surrounded himself with writers and artists close to the KSČ.
+Czech poet František Halas led the ministry's publishing department; writer Ivan Olbracht headed the radio department; visual artist Adolf Hoffmeister the foreign affairs department; and a film department was headed by Vítězslav Nezval.
 Under Kopecký's leadership, the Ministry of Information adapted the Nazi government's management of book publication under the guise of needing to replace the books destroyed during the Nazi occupation.
 Publishers had to submit their books to the publishing department of the Ministry of Information half a year in advance for review.
 This process did not initially involve ideological censorship and was aimed at freeing writers from the demands of the free market.
 After the death of Jan Masaryk, Kopecký instructed the media not to mention Masaryk's name.

-According to Czech historian Michal Frankl, Kopecký "distinguished himself with antisemitic diatribes," criticizing the presence of Jews in politics and attacking Zionism and cosmopolitanism.
+Kopecký was noted for his antisemitic statements, criticizing Jews for Zionism and cosmopolitanism; he also stage-managed the Slánský trial.
+According to Jewish historian Michal Frankl, Kopecký "distinguished himself with antisemitic diatribes," criticizing the presence of Jews in politics and attacking Zionism and cosmopolitanism.
 In 1945, he accused the "Jewish super-rich like Petschek, Weinmann, Rothschild, Gutman" of "blood-sucking" and argued that wealthy Jews could not live in the people's democracy.
-He also objected to the resettlement of Jews from Carpathian Ruthenia in postwar Czechoslovakia.
+He also objected to the resettlement of Jews from Carpathian Ruthenia in post-war Czechoslovakia.
 For Rudolf Slánský's fiftieth birthday in July 1951, Kopecký lauded him in the party newspaper Rudé právo and claimed that "already at home and at primary school [Slánský] absorbed a full-blooded native Czechness".
-Despite their former association, Kopecký became a personal enemy of Slánský and was involved in the Slánský trial as one of the main stage managers of the show trial.
+Despite their former association, Kopecký became a personal enemy of Slánský and was involved in the Slánský trial as one of the main stage managers.
 In December 1951, he complained that many of the alleged conspirators "come from wealthy Jewish families" and that "the great part of people with a Jewish origin" subscribe to "cosmopolitan thinking".
 According to Kopecký, this demonstrated that the party was not taking the anti-cosmopolitan campaign seriously enough and was underestimating the "very serious danger" posed by Zionism.
-Historian Karel Kaplan described Kopecký as "the party ideologue of show trials".
+Jewish historian Karel Kaplan described Kopecký as "the party ideologue of show trials".